Owens Corning Preferred Contractor

 We map your roof by plane (slope), capture wide-to-tight evidence, label findings by slope and component, and deliver a neutral summary: storm-consistent indicators vs. non-storm conditions.
 When insurance review is relevant, we organize this into a Claim-Ready Evidence Packet™—not a camera roll.

-If conditions are unsafe (active storms, wet/steep surfaces), we schedule the earliest safe inspection window.
+If conditions are unsafe, including active storms or wet and steep surfaces, we schedule the earliest safe inspection window.

 How the Protocol Works (Storm Application)